tsynode/mcp-workshop/lab03-aws-cloud-deployment/README.md

 ### 3. Run the GitHub Actions Workflow

+> **Note**: GitHub Actions workflows must be in the root `.github/workflows/` directory to be recognized.
+The workflow files in this lab's directory are for reference, but copies have been placed in the root directory of the repository.

 1. Go to the "Actions" tab in your GitHub repository
 2. Select the "Deploy Lab 3 to AWS" workflow
 3. Click "Run workflow"